Approximation of multipartite quantum states: revised version with new applications: Introduction

-on the set $\S(\H_{A_1...A_n})$ of states of this system depending on some parameters $p_1,...,p_l$ (other states, quantum channels, quantum measurements, etc.).
-If $\rho$ is a state of infinite-dimensional $n$-partite quantum system $A_1...A_n$ then we may approximate it by the sequence of states
+Many characteristics of a state of a $n$-partite quantum system $A_1...A_n$ have the form of a function $f(\rho\,|\,p_1,...,p_l)$ on the set $\S(\H_{A_1...A_n})$ of states of this system depending on some parameters $p_1,...,p_l$ (other states, quantum channels, quantum measurements, etc.).
+If $\rho$ is a state of an infinite-dimensional $n$-partite quantum system $A_1...A_n$ then we may approximate it by the sequence of states

 where $P_r^s$ is the spectral projector of $\rho_{A_s}$ corresponding to its $r$ maximal eigenvalues (taking the multiplicity into account).
-Naturally, the question arises under what conditions
+Naturally, the questions arise under what conditions